Scholarships & Fellowships

 Field Education Internships

-In addition to scholarships, M.Div. students are eligible for paid field education internships ranging from $7,800 to $9,100 per placement through the Office of Field Education.
+In addition to scholarships, residential M.Div. students are eligible for paid field education internships paying approximately $8,000 per placement through the Office of Field Education.
 Students are required to complete two placements, and have opportunities for more.

 Rural Ministry Fellowships

-Each year, Thriving Rural Communities awards full merit-based scholarships, sponsored by The Duke Endowment, to Duke Divinity School students from the two United Methodist conferences in North Carolina who exhibit the gifts, passion, and signs of a calling to exceptional ordained leadership in rural United Methodist churches in the state.
+Each year, Thriving Rural Communities awards full merit-based scholarships, sponsored by The Duke Endowment, to Duke Divinity School residential M.Div. students from the two United Methodist conferences in North Carolina who exhibit the gifts, passion, and signs of a calling to exceptional ordained leadership in rural United Methodist churches in the state.